opendistro/for-elasticsearch-docs/docs/security-access-control/index.md

 # Access control

-After you [configure the Security plugin](../security-configuration/) to use your own certificates and preferred authentication backend, you can start adding users, creating roles, and mapping roles to users.
+After you [configure the security plugin](../security-configuration/) to use your own certificates and preferred authentication backend, you can start adding users, creating roles, and mapping roles to users.

 This section of the documentation covers what a user is allowed to see and do after successfully authenticating.